Fellylove/Biotech/_posts/2020-12-23-Risk-Prediction-of-Diabetes-at-an-early-Stage-using-Machine-Learning-Approach.md

 mlp = MLPClassifier(hidden_layer_sizes=(11,11,11), max_iter=1000)
 mlp.fit(X_train, y_train.values.ravel())

 After training the data, predictions of the test data was made and finally the performance of allogarithm was evaluated.
-From the confusion matrix, 5 out of 104 patients were miss classified and resulted in accuracy of 95% and F-score of 94.5%, which are good prediction indicators.
+From the confusion matrix, 6 out of 104 patients were miss classified and resulted in accuracy of 94% and F-score of 94.5%, which are good prediction indicators. *The MLP machine model predicted diabetes with a 94% accurancy.
+Out of 104 samples only 6 patients were mis-classified. ** **Both common and less common diabetes symptoms can be utilized for its early prediction using machine learning approach.
+MLP machine learning model is a good fit because of its accurance*